This guide will show you how to create and manage forms using the XLSForm syntax.

-- On your type column, specify the type of the information to be entered (integer, text, date, etc).
-You can have look at a complete list of question types.
+- On your type column, specify the type of information to be entered (integer, text, date, etc).
+You can have a look at a complete list of question types.

 - Under the name column, add a unique name on the field;

-- Then, add the text for your question on the label column;
+- Then, add the text for your question in the label column;

 - Add a second worksheet named choices;